AAlab1819/FarrellNathaniel-01082170002/Week08-DP/README.md

 [Submission](http://codeforces.com/contest/913/submission/45177614)
 We have to buy lemonade for a New Year party.
 The store sells different types of liters per bottle at different costs.
 There are unlimited amount of bottles in the store.
 We need to buy at least *L* liters, with the smallest number of roubles to spend to obtain that volume.

+The first input is a space-separated integer, first input is n, the amount of different types of volumes in the store.
+L is the least amount of volume we need.
+It seems we are allowed to buy more than that as long the cost is lower.

+Complexity: Worst Case : O(n)